 Some of the action highlights include the fight in the blazing office in Chapter One (a sequence augmented by stock from Dick Tracy vs. Crime Inc. but also boasting some new and threatening-looking fire footage of its own), the nighttime alley fight and the subsequent shootout in a maze of warehoused crates in Chapter Two, the shootout and fight at the chemical company’s loading platform in Chapter Four, the storeroom fight in Chapter Six (one of the most elaborate combats in the serial), the fight outside the tomb in Chapter Ten, and the climactic battle in the tomb itself in the final chapter.
 Dale Van Sickel doubles star Kirk Alyn in these and other sequences, while Tom Steele stands in for Roy Barcroft and Dave Sharpe doubles sidekick James Dale (and incorporates a few acrobatics into the fight scenes).
 Johnny Daheim, Bert LeBaron, Ken Terrell, Loren Riebe, Duke Taylor, Bud Wolfe, and Joe Yrigoyen also participate in various action sequences, while also taking (as do Steele, Van Sickel, and Sharpe) one or more turns as gangsters or Abistahn natives.

 Most of the serial’s large-scale cliffhangers–the car-ambulance crash at the end of Chapter Three, the bridge explosion at the end of Chapter Nine–are derived from earlier Republic serials, but all of them are very well-integrated into the new footage, particularly the bridge collapse (from Adventures of Captain Marvel) that closes Chapter Eleven.
-The brand-new chapter endings are less ambitious in scope, although some of them are memorable–particularly heroine Rosemary LaPlanche’s fall into the path of Kirk Alyn’s speeding car at the end of Chapter Seven, Carol Forman’s apparent point-blank shooting of Alyn in Chapter Eight, and the suspenseful Chapter Five ending that has Alyn about to open a lethally booby-trapped box as LaPlanche (bound and gagged in an adjacent closet) tries desperately to warn him.
+The new chapter endings are less ambitious in scope, although some of them are memorable–particularly Carol Forman’s apparent point-blank shooting of Alyn in Chapter Eight, heroine Rosemary LaPlanche’s fall into the path of Kirk Alyn’s speeding car at the end of Chapter Seven (this one is only half-new, making partial use of footage from Daughter of Don Q), and the suspenseful Chapter Five ending that has Alyn about to open a lethally booby-trapped box as LaPlanche (bound and gagged in an adjacent closet) tries desperately to warn him.

 Federal Agents’ cast is full of serial stalwarts, most of whom go through their paces in very engaging fashion.
 Kirk Alyn makes a strong and very likable hero, barking out typical G-man commands authoritatively but also giving a roguishly humorous twist to lighter dialogue, particularly the various wisecracks he bounces off the villains (“Burning old love letters, Gordon?” he quips delightedly in one scene, upon discovering Roy Barcroft’s character destroying evidence).